Primitives

 Example:

-Read switch state and push event when it is changed.
+Read switch state and push event when changed

 digital write